Boundedness questions for Calabi-Yau threefolds: Preliminaries

-If $\tilde Y_0$ is the minimal resolution of $Y_0$, then $\hbox{Def}\, Y_0$ is the quotient of $\hbox{Def}\, \tilde Y_0$ by the Galois action of the Weil Group $W$ of the singularity, and $\hbox{Def}\, X_0$ is the quotient of $\hbox{Def}\, \tilde Y_0$ by a subgroup $W_0 \subset W$ determined by the $(-2)$-curves on $Y_0$ contacted under the map to $X_0$ (see Section 8 of \cite{Pink}).
-If the rational double point singularity has rank $n$, then all these spaces are just neighbourhoods of the origin in $\C ^n$, and on each deformation space we have a (reduced) divisor given by the inverse image of the discriminant locus on $\hbox{Def}\, Y_0$, which on $\hbox{Def}\, X_0$ we denote by $D$, and on $\hbox{Def}\, \tilde Y_0$ is a collection of hyperplanes corresponding to the roots of the system (so that $D$ is the image of these hyperplanes under the quotient map).
+If $\tilde Y_0$ is the minimal resolution of $Y_0$, then $\hbox{Def}\, Y_0$ is the quotient of $\hbox{Def}\, \tilde Y_0$ by the Galois action of the Weyl Group $W$ of the singularity, and $\hbox{Def}\, X_0$ is the quotient of $\hbox{Def}\, \tilde Y_0$ by a subgroup $W_0$, the Weyl group associated to the $(-2)$-curves on $\tilde Y_0$ contracted under the map to $X_0$ (see Section 8 of \cite{Pink}).
+If the rational double point singularity has rank $n$, then all these spaces are just neighbourhoods of the origin in $\C ^n$, and on each deformation space we have a (reduced) divisor given by the inverse image of the discriminant locus on $\hbox{Def}\, Y_0$, which on $\hbox{Def}\, X_0$ we denote by $D$, and on $\hbox{Def}\, \tilde Y_0$ is a collection of hyperplanes (through the origin) corresponding to pairs $\{ \pm {\bf r}\} $ for ${\bf r}$ a root of the system (so that $D$ is the image of these hyperplanes under the quotient map).
 Deforming $f$ so that it is transverse to $D$ gives the local deformation of $U$ under which $Z$ splits up into a finite number $\delta$ of $(-1, -1)$-curves (cf. \cite{WilSD}, Section 1).
-In particular, we may explicitly calculate the number $r$ of irreducible components of $D$ and then we observe $\delta \ge r$.
+Given such a deformation of $f$, for each irreducible component $D_i$ of $D$ we have that the deformation is transverse to $D_i$ at points not on any other component of $D$.
+So each irreducible component of $D$ contributes at least one to $\delta$.
+In particular, we can explicitly calculate the number $r$ of irreducible components of $D$ from the action of $W_0$ on the roots, and then we may observe $\delta \ge r$.
+This inequality plays a crucial role in some of the calculations below.

+The simplest case here is when $Y_0$ is an $A_1$-singularity, where $r=1$ and $\delta$ is the ramification index of $f$, and we have the situation studied in \cite{Reid}.
+Conversely, by considering the action of $W_0 \subset W $ on the roots, if $Y_0$ is not an $A_1$-singularity we see that $r>1$.
+In particular we deduce that $\delta =1$ if and only if $Z$ itself is a $(-1,-1)$-curve.

+The next case is when $Y_0$ is an $A_2$-singularity; here the results of \cite{KatzM, KawHyp} imply that $Z$ cannot be irreducible since otherwise the generic section of $\bar U$ would be an $A_1$-singularity.
+Hence we have $X_0 = \tilde Y_0$, in which case $Z$ has two irreducible components and $r=3$, corresponding to three lines through the origin.
+Therefore $\delta \ge 3$ with equality only if $f$ is locally an isomorphism and transverse to each of the three lines.